openedx/openedx-filters/docs/concepts/openedx-filters.rst

 #.
 A user enrolls in a course, triggering the `CourseEnrollmentStarted filter`_ by calling the ``run_filter`` method with the enrollment details.
 This filter processes information about the user, course, and enrollment details.

 #.
-The filter tooling executes a series of functions configured in ``OPEN_EDX_FILTERS_CONFIG``, e.g. checking user eligibility for enrollment, updating the enrollment status, and notifying the user about the enrollment.
+The :term:`filter tooling<Filter Tooling>` executes a series of functions configured in ``OPEN_EDX_FILTERS_CONFIG``, e.g. checking user eligibility for enrollment, updating the enrollment status, and notifying the user about the enrollment.

 #.
 Each function can modify the input data or halt the process based on business logic, e.g. denying enrollment if the user is ineligible.